redpwn/rcds/docs/quickstart.rst

 You can obtain the token by creating an admin account (`Instructions here <https://rctf.redpwn.net/management/admin/>`_).
 Once you have created the admin account, click on the profile page, and grab the token from the "Copy Link" button on the top right.
 Make sure to URL decode the token before putting it in the ``.env`` file.

 From google cloud, create a standard kubernetes cluster.
 Make sure that it is NOT an autopilot cluster, which google cloud will try to default to.
 Autopilot clusters in google cloud have limited permissions, and you will almost certainly need more permissions, so selecting the standard cluster is a must.
 If doing this through the UI, there should be an option on the top right to switch to a standard cluster.
+Additionally, while creating the cluster, set the boot disk size of each individual node (Node Pools -> default-pool -> node) to 50gb instead of 100gb.

 Enable Dataplane V2 by clicking the "Dataplane V2" checkbox under clusters -> networking if it is not already enabled by default.
-Additionally, under the network settings tab, create a new tag called ``open-nodeports``.
+Additionally, under the network settings tab (Node Pools -> default-pool -> Networking), create a new tag called ``open-nodeports``.
 We will be using this later to configure the firewall.

 Once the kubernetes cluster is created, click the connect button on the top bar of the cluster page and connect to the cluster using the command provided.
 This will set up your local kubectl configuration to connect to the cluster.

 Additionally, we will need to create a container registry to store our docker images.
-To do this, go to the container registry page, and create a new registry.
+To do this, go to the artifact registry (note that container is being deprecated, so we use artifact instead) page, and create a new registry.
 Make sure to select the same region as your kubernetes cluster.

 Once the registry is created, we will need to configure docker to be able to push to this registry.
 To do this, right click on the registry, and click setup instructions on google cloud.
 This will give you a command to run to configure docker to push to this registry.
 Run this command on your local machine.